tiptenbrink/thesis/final/main.typ

   Suppose we have a variable $x$ that we know is greater than or equal to $5$.
 Given a list of holes (values that we know $x$ cannot take) of [3, 5, 6, 7, 9], we first iterate until we reach 5, so then we are left with [5, 6, 7, 9].
 Then the bound is updated to 6, to 7, and to 8 as we iterate.
 However, since there is no hole at 8, we stop.
 Therefore, our lower bound is updated to 8.
 ]

-We give pseudocode for the implementation.
-Here, `tighten_lb_with_holes` is "Recursive", which indicates it is a recursive function.
-Furthermore, the second case is the case where the list is non-empty, after which the head of the list is assigned to the variable `h` and the remaining elements to `holes'`. `filter_greater_eq(l: list Z, b: Z)` simply iterates until it finds a value greater or equal than its second argument, after which it returns all elements starting from there (in the same order as the original list).
+We give pseudocode for the two functions used in the implementation of the tightening procedure.
+First, we define @fun:tighten_lb_with_holes[l], which is defined using "Recursive", indicating it is a recursive function.
+This function computes the tightened lower bound only.
+The second match case is the case where the list is non-empty, after which the head of the list is assigned to the variable `h` and the remaining elements to `holes'`.

+#funlink(<pseudo:tighten_lb_with_holes>, "tighten_lb_with_holes")
-#pseudocode(title: [Tighten lower bound given holes])[```
+#pseudocode(title: [Tighten lower bound given holes])[```tiplang2
-Recursive tighten_lb_with_holes(holes: list Z, lb: Z) -> Z: match holes:
+Recursive tighten_lb_with_holes(holes: List[Z], lb: Z) -> Z:
+  match holes:
     case nil:
       return lb